 The one thing I love about making stir-fries is that they’re a great way to rid your fridge of expiring produce.
 You can easily substitute many of the listed ingredients for things you may already have: bok choy, spinach, broccoli, asparagus, zucchini, yellow onion, etc. Some chicken or shrimp would be a delicious addition as well.

 Most any noodle will work for this recipe.
-I’ve been working on a homemade ramen recipe, so I used the ramen noodles I had on hand.
-If you have access to a great Asian market, you may even find fresh lo mein, yakisoba, or udon noodles, which would work as well.
+If you have access to a great Asian market, you may find fresh lo mein, yakisoba, ramen, or udon noodles.
 If gluten-free, rice pad thai noodles or even brown rice spaghetti will work perfectly.
 Just be sure to only soak, not cook, the rice noodles beforehand, as they get can easily get mushy when over-cooked.

 This is a very easy and versatile dinner you can have on the table in less than 30 minutes.
 I hope you give it a try!

-- 1 tablespoon Raw Honey or coconut/brown sugar, add more or less to taste
+- 1 tablespoon honey, coconut nectar, or coconut/brown sugar, add more or less to taste

 - pinch of black pepper (can use crushed red pepper or sriracha if you like it more spicy)

-- ½ bell pepper, thinly sliced (any color will do)
+- 1 whole bell pepper, stem and seeds discarded and thinly sliced (any color will do)

 - 4-5 mushrooms, sliced (baby bella, shiitake, button, etc.)